 In the first phase, grey literature on EU regulatory instruments that tackle soil and land related issues was collected to compile a policy inventory.
-To do so we used as a reference the recent review by

-Heuser (2022), double checking with laws and strategies related to soil and land as indicated on the EU website (https://environment.ec.europa.eu/topics/soil-and-land_en), and finally integrating further regulations with citation chaining.
-Three main typologies of regulatory instruments were found: i) laws, directives and regulations, ii) Environment Action Plans (EAP), that set out goals and legislative proposals for EU environment policy, and iii) horizontal strategies, that outline how to integrate SDG into EU policy priorities.
+To do so we used as a reference the recent review by Heuser (2022), double checking with laws and strategies related to soil and land as indicated on the EU website (https://environment. ec.europa.eu/topics/soil-and-land_en), and finally integrating further regulations with citation chaining.
+Three main typologies of regulatory instruments were found: i) laws, directives and regulations, ii) Environment Action Plans (EAP), that set out goals and legislative proposals for EU environment policy and iii) horizontal strategies, that outline how to integrate SDG into EU policy priorities.
 A total of 28 regulatory instruments was finally included in the inventory.

-Content analysis of the policy inventory was conducted using deductive coding (Saldaña, 2013) with the help of SketchEngine (Lexical Computing, 2003), a free software for text analysis that enables the analysis of keywords frequency across large text bodies.
-Adhering to the EU definition of soil health as the capacity to deliver as many ES as possible, we included three main keywords in the coding, namely 'soil', 'soil health' and 'ecosystem services'.
-Additionally, one more keyword, 'carbon', frequently appeared in association with soil (e.g. soil organic carbon) during the analysis, so it was finally added (a complete overview is provided in Appendix I, figure 2).
+Content analysis of the policy inventory was conducted by deductive coding (Saldaña, 2013) with the help of SketchEngine (Lexical Computing, 2003), free software for text analysis that allows to analyse frequency of keywords through large text bodies.
+Sticking to the EU definition of soil health, as the capacity to deliver as